dougbutner/web-4/README.md

 Biometric Identification resonance
 Open Source -
 Time-psudeographic
-Degradation of information - becomes increasingly difficult to know something after it happens
+**Degradation of information**: becomes increasingly difficult to know something after it happens

 The biggest issue with biometrics is the lack of trust.
 The lack of trust is almost always associated with an individuals's lack of consent, not the technology itself.